- GAP 200.150, Cost Transfers on Federally Sponsored Projects

 - Moving charges FROM a cost object belonging to a federally sponsored projects TO another cost object (such as an allocated cost object / department cost center)

-- Moving charges TO cost objects belonging to federally sponsored projects FROM another cost object (such as an allocated cost object / department cost center) are cost transfers.
+- Moving charges TO cost objects belonging to federally sponsored projects FROM another cost object (such as an allocated cost object / department cost center)

 Note: these types of cost transfers are also considered original or initially recorded charges.
 Therefore, they are subject to procurement standards and documentation, including price quotations and/or sole source justification at the time of the transfer.